-Eagles Rock is Ireland’s highest free standing tower and its entire summit plateau is covered in a thick carpet of the most luxurious soft bouncy heather you can possibly imagine.
-This gives mind blowing views towards Slieve League in Co Donegal and over the summit plateau of Arroo to the north.
-The summit of Eagles Rock has only been stood on by 6 people in two known ascents of the tower in 1971 and 2012.
+Eagles Rock is Ireland’s highest free-standing tower and its entire summit plateau is covered in a thick carpet of the most luxurious soft bouncy heather you can possibly imagine.
+This elusive summit gives mind-blowing views towards Slieve League in Co Donegal and over the summit plateau of Arroo to the north.
+The summit of Eagles Rock has only been stood on by 6 people with two known ascents of the tower in 1971 and 2012.

-Eagles Rock has only been climbed twice, its first ascent was in 1971 by a team from Craven Pothling Club and in 2012 Steven "Jock" Read, Iain Miller and Stevn McCann made the second ascent of the tower by the same route.
-A write up of that ascent is https://uniqueascent.ie/sp/article_manager/detail/eagles_rock_leitrim.
+Eagles Rock has only been climbed twice, its first ascent was in 1971 by a team from Craven Pothling Club and in 2012 Steven "Jock" Read, Iain Miller and Steven McCann made the second ascent of the tower by the same route.
+A much more detailed account of that ascent is Described Here.

 1: Eagles Rock lives high on the mountainside above the farmlands of Glenade in County Leitrim on the west coast of Ireland.

-4: The col between Eagles Rock and the main cliffs is an extemely atmospheric cauldron of towers, spires and a huge scattering of enormous limestone boulders.
+4: The col between Eagles Rock and the main cliffs is an extremely atmospheric cauldron of towers, spires and a huge scattering of enormous limestone boulders.

 5: The only route to the summit climbs the southern arete of the tower and is a 30 metre Severe climbed in three 10 metre pitches.

-6: The first pitch is proctected by micro wires and climbs a vertical wall to an extremely airy stance and a good ledge.
+6: The first pitch is protected by microwires and climbs a vertical wall to an extremely airy stance and a good ledge.
 This belay is partially bolted.

 7: The second pitch takes a rising traverse and a step across the void to another good stance on top of a huge arete that looks like it is detached from the rest of Eagles Rock.
 There is an old caving bolt from 1971 here as the primary attachment point at this stance.